 Chaining A Crochet Circle

-There is a method of crocheting a circle which is easier than this one.
+A beginner crochet circle is created with a chain instead of a magic ring.
 For certain projects it is absolutely fine to use it.

 The downside is that you can’t tighten up your circle after it’s complete.